In this article you will find the following:

 Every time a Mac powers on or restarts, it’ll check a series of hardware connections to be verified.
 It’ll then continue to check RAM, hard disk, GPU, CPU, etc. to ensure everything is running correctly.

 When installing or updating macOS software, you’ll find that your Macbook/Pro/iMac will stay on the loading screen quicker than the usual process.
 The loading bar is prone to pausing and can move slowly.
+Sometimes, you’ll see your MacBook stuck on Apple logo without loading bar, leaving no sign of progress.
 It’s a good idea to install OS before you go to bed or when you are not using your machine for a while.
+If the system encounters driver or compatibility issues during updates, the MacBook might stay on the Apple logo.

 In conclusion, some causes of your Mac freezing are file corruption errors and system incompatibility issues.
 Sometimes it is caused by either lack of storage, memory, or hardware malfunctions.